DeisDev/OxideLauncher/README.md

 <p align="center">
-Oxide, Or Oxide Launcher is a custom rust-based launcher for Minecraft: Java Edition that allows you to easily manage multiple different installations of the game.<br />
+Oxide Launcher is a custom launcher for Minecraft built with rust and tauri.<br />
+It allows you to easily manage and install mods for multiple different installations of the game.<br />
 <br />This launcher is heavily inspired by Prism Launcher but we are <b>Neither</b> endorsed by or a fork of it.

 ## Installation